clemyan/safe-navigation-proxy/README.md

 #### Propagate on assignment

-If `propagate.on` is `'set'`, then setting a property of a nil reference sets the referent to the return value of calling the `propagate.value` function with the property key and value being set as arguments and with `this` bound to the nil.
+If `propagate.on` is `'set'`, then setting a property of a nil reference sets the referent to the return value of calling the `propagate.value` function with the property key and value as arguments and with `this` bound to the nil.

 That is, `$N{ref}[prop] = value` sets `ref = propagate.value.call($N{ref}, prop, value)`

-Recall that assignment propagates from deeply nested properties up. `$(obj).n.e.s.t = 1` calls `propagate.value('t', 1)` first.
+Recall that assignment propagates from deeply nested properties up.
+If `obj.n` is nullish, `$(obj).n.e.s.t = 1` calls `propagate.value` with args `('t', 1)` first.

 Setting `propagate` configuration to `'onSet'` is a shorthand for `{on: 'set', value: (k,v) => ({[k]: v})}`, which is the same as the default behavior.